girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML SVGs/HTML_SVGs.md

 -   The rx attribute defines the horizontal radius
 -   The ry attribute defines the vertical radius

-The following example combines two ellipses (one yellow and one white):
+The following example combines two ellipses (one magenta and one blue):
 <img src="images/ellipse overlapped.jpeg " alt="ellipse overlapped svg image" />

 ```html